Do you know where your food comes from?

 Way Easier

 Imagine waking up before the sun rises and heading to the barn.
 You pull a small stool up to a cow, sit down and start milking.
 The cow swats her tail at a fly and narrowly misses your face.
 She takes a step to the side, right onto your foot.
-Depending how quickly you work, you might finish milking this cow in ten minutes or twenty before moving onto the next cow and the next and next …
+Depending on how quickly you work, you might finish milking this cow in ten minutes or twenty before moving onto the next cow and the next and next …

 Milking a herd of cows by hand isn’t quick or easy.
 That’s why in 1923, the debut of the Surge Milker milking machine was a game-changer for many farmers.
 The Feltz family purchased their first milking machine after electricity came to the farm in the 1940s.
 As farming technology has progressed over the years, the family has continued to upgrade its milking machines, so they’re able to milk multiple cows at once with minimal labor.